vovchisko/fu-kit/README.md

 Lightweight cozy components library for Vue3.

-Non-buildable Vue3 SFC components built, mostly, to work with vite, but with some additional pain can works with vue-cli+webpack.

 Use it with caution.
 This is my play yard.

 ## Standard Vue run sequence